Legal

 - Account credentials and authentication information (we store only a hashed version of your password; we never store it in readable form)

-- Details of the awards you have applied for or received, including payment records
+- Details of the awards you have applied for or received, including payment and attendance records

 - Records of any communications you send to us or to your institution through the platform